 Potters Bar is Hertfordshire’s worst town for primary school allocations

-Potters Bar had the worst rate in Hertfordshire for primary school allocations after yesterday’s (Tuesday) placements were revealed, sparking fears that the town is facing a crisis.
+Potters Bar had the worst rate in Hertfordshire for ranked primary school allocations after last week’s placements were revealed, sparking fears that the town is facing a crisis.

-Following research by the Potters Bar Edition, it emerged that of 130 areas in Hertfordshire, Potters Bar had the worst rate, with only 85.77 per cent of 246 applicants being allocated a ranked school.
+It has emerged that of 130 areas in Hertfordshire, Potters Bar had the worst record, with only 85.77 per cent of 246 applicants being allocated a preferred school.

-The only area with a worse rate was Aspenden (66.67 per cent), which had just three applicants, while the amount across Hertfordshire was 96 per cent.
+The only area with a worse figure was Aspenden (66.67 per cent), which had just three applicants, while the number county-wide was 96 per cent.

 A Southgate Road resident said he was furious with the situation, after unsuccessfully applying to get his son into Cranborne, Ladbrooke JMI, Little Heath and Hadley Wood.